falue/waldo/docs/docs.md

 * set same height (needs to have channelName set in input field): set last / first added point y value such, that they match the previously existing y value at that time.
 * Merge (needs to have channelName set in input field): Merge the currently drawn line with the existing line (useful, if only a certain part of the curve needs to be changed).

+## killall.py: Exit every python script
+Handy after `autostart.py` startet some scripts and you want to kill them all.

 # Rigby (remote keyboard)
 ## Setup